abhinay12890/MovieLens-RAG-Recommendation-System/README.md

 # MovieLens-RAG-Recommendation-System

 ## Project Overview
 This project focuses on building a movie recommendation engine using the MovieLens dataset.
-The system combines NLP preprocessing, sentence transformer embeddings, FAISS similarity search and Retrieval-Augmented Generation (RAG) pipeline with an LLM.
+The system combined with:
+  - Regex + SpaCy based text preprocessing
+  - Sentence Transformer embeddings
+  - FAISS vector similarity search
+  - Chunk-level Retrieval-Augmented Generation (RAG)
+  - llama-3.1-8b-instant for natural-language recommendations
+  - Streamlit application for RAG.
 The goal is to provide natural-language movie recommendations while restricting outputs to retrived metadata.

 ---